KarthcikYegambaram/Pharma_Sales_Analytics_Dashboard_QlikSense/README.md

 This dashboard helps answer:

-- Which branches generate the highest revenue?
+- What is the total sales revenue?
+- How many total transactions were completed?
+- What is the average transaction value?
+- How are sales trending month over month?
-- What are the top-selling medicines?
+- What are the year-over-year and month-over-month growth trends?
+- Which branch generates the highest revenue?
-- Which payment methods are most used?
+- Which province contributes the most to total sales?
-- How do customer age and gender impact sales?
-- Which provinces have the highest demand?
+- Which medicine generates the highest revenue?
+- Which medicine category contributes the most revenue?
-- How are monthly sales trending?
+- How do discounts impact net revenue?

 ---